geomydas/TWProps/README.md

 1. Clone this repository. `git clone git@github.com:geomydas/TailwindProps.git`
 2. Either `@import` or `<link>` the CSS file that you need
 3. Use the CSS variables.
 I assume you have auto-complete already but if you have experience with TailwindCSS, memorizing them is easy since only a few things have been changed/added.
 The rest are the same as the TailwindCSS.
-So if you write `text-sm` in Tailwind, you write `font-size: text-sm` in CSS
+So if you write `text-sm` in Tailwind, you write `font-size: var(--text-sm` in CSS
 4. Et voila!

 ## Advantages